Controversies surrounding Uber: Delayed disclosure of data breaches

 On February 27, 2015, Uber admitted that it had suffered a data breach more than nine months prior.
 Names and license plate information from approximately 50,000 drivers were inadvertently disclosed.
 Uber discovered this leak in September 2014, but waited more than five months to notify the affected individuals.

 An announcement in November 2017 revealed that in 2016, a separate data breach had disclosed the personal information of 600,000 drivers and 57 million customers.
 This data included names, email addresses, phone numbers, and drivers' license information.
 Hackers used employees' usernames and passwords that had been compromised in previous breaches (a "credential stuffing" method) to gain access to a private GitHub repository used by Uber's developers.
 The hackers located credentials for the company's Amazon Web Services datastore in the repository files, and were able to obtain access to the account records of users and drivers, as well as other data contained in over 100 Amazon S3 buckets.
 Uber paid a $100,000 ransom to the hackers on the promise they would delete the stolen data.
 Uber was subsequently criticized for concealing this data breach.
 Khosrowshahi publicly apologized.
 In September 2018, in the largest multi-state settlement of a data breach, Uber paid $148 million to the Federal Trade Commission, admitted that its claim that internal access to consumers' personal information was closely monitored on an ongoing basis was false, and stated that it had failed to live up to its promise to provide reasonable security for consumer data.
 Also in November 2018, Uber's British divisions were fined £385,000 (reduced to £308,000) by the Information Commissioner's Office.

 In 2020, the US Department of Justice announced criminal charges against former Chief Security Officer Joe Sullivan for obstruction of justice.
 The criminal complaint said Sullivan arranged, with Kalanick's knowledge, to pay a ransom for the 2016 breach as a "bug bounty" to conceal its true nature, and for the hackers to falsify non-disclosure agreements to say they had not obtained any data.

-Use of offshore companies to minimize tax liability
+Tax evasion

 In November 2017, the Paradise Papers, a set of confidential electronic documents relating to offshore investment, revealed that Uber is one of many corporations that used an offshore company to minimize taxes.